fabiomarreco/BlogSource/todo/daycount.md

 ### Units of Measure

 Starting with the basics, we can see by the description above we are handling time in different measures (day, year).
 Most of us largely ignore this, and use a `int` or `decimal` to represent them.
 However, these measures have strict rules to adhere to:
-- You cant add a 2 `years` + 3 `days`, it is an invalid operation
+- You cant add 2 `years` + 3 `days`, it is an invalid operation
 - To convert a `days` to `years` you have to divide by the number of days in a year.

 Of course, you can ignore these rules and use a value type.
 But it is actually very nice to have the compiler notify simple (and common) mistakes.

 Domain Driven Design recommend us to use single [Value Objects](https://martinfowler.com/bliki/ValueObject.html) in these cases.
-Basically a wrapper arround the value type, exposing only the allowed operations.
+Basically a wrapper around the value type, exposing only the allowed operations.
 On C# it would look something like this.

 ```csharp
 public sealed class Days : IEquatable<Days>